-Tests shall be conducted normally by operating the ARPA under test covering the adjacent sea area and using simulated target echoes from a synthetic target generator (see annex D) whose characteristics are similar to target echoes produced by the radar.
-Means shall be provided for setting the effective amplitude of one or more simulated targets to 10 dB above peak noise level, such a target being referred to in the test data as a test reference target.
+Tests shall be conducted normally by operating the ATA under test covering the adjacent sea area and using simulated target echoes from a synthetic target generator (see annex D) whose characteristics are similar to target echoes produced by the radar.
+Means shall be provided for setting the effective amplitude of one or more simulated targets to 10 dB above peak noise level, such a target being referred to in the test data as a "test reference" target.

-Unless otherwise stated, simulated targets shall follow constant courses at constant speeds and tests shall be carried out on each range scale on which ARPA facilities are provided.
+Unless otherwise stated, simulated targets shall follow constant courses at constant speeds and tests shall be carried out on each range scale on which ATA facilities are provided, up to a maximum of 48 nautical miles.